botpress/botpress/integrations/gmail/hub.md

 1. In the Google Cloud Console, navigate to the `Pub/Sub` section.
 2. Click on `Topics` in the left sidebar.
-3. From the topic list, find the topic you created earlier and click the <kbd>⋮</kbd> button to the far right.
+3. From the topic list, find the topic you created earlier and click the triple-dot <kbd>⋮</kbd> button to the far right.
 4. Select `View permissions` from the dropdown menu.
 5. Click the `Add principal` button.
 6. Under `Add principals`, enter `gmail-api-push@system.gserviceaccount.com`.